There are many frameworks: funnels, journeys, flywheels, cadences, playbooks… How do we make sense of it all?

 - Would I make the same decision again?

-Implementing a social media tracking solution can help monitor customer engagement and feedback during this stage.
+Implementing a social media tracking solution can help monitor customer engagement and feedback during this stage while supporting ongoing communication after purchase, which is essential for nurturing different types of customer loyalty.

 Stages in the Purchase Path